scala/docs.scala-lang/_overviews/collections-2.13/introduction.md

 It's immediately clear what this operation does: It partitions a collection of `people` into `minors` and `adults` depending on their age.
-Because the `partition` method is defined in the root collection type `TraversableLike`, this code works for any kind of collection, including arrays.
+Because the `partition` method is defined in the root collection type `IterableOps`, this code works for any kind of collection, including arrays.
 The resulting `minors` and `adults` collections will be of the same type as the `people` collection.